 Welcome to the Highland Village, a living history museum and cultural centre that celebrates the Gaelic experience in Nova Scotia.

-The Highland Village visitor centre (administration & gift shop) is open Monday to Friday, 9 am to 5 pm throughout the off-season.
+The Visitor Centre (gift shop & administration) is open Monday to Friday 9 am to 5 pm.

 Experience Nova Scotia’s Gaelic culture, heritage and hospitality at this living history museum and folk-life centre in scenic Iona, located in the heart of Cape Breton and overlooking the magnificent Barramens Strait on the Bras d’Or Lakes.